 Law students wishing to have the cost of a new computer (up to $1,600) included in their financial aid calculations should consult one of the law school’s Financial Aid Counselors (303-492-0647) before making a computer purchase.
 For help in deciding whether to bring a computer to school with you, please see the university’s FAQ page about student computer ownership.

 If you wish to take advantage of the university's free technical support for students, please take a look at the basic supported recommendations.
 As these are the minimum recommendations, we suggest that anyone purchasing a machine getting a little better than this stated minimum.
 If you can afford to upgrade, please note that increased RAM is a more important factor in computer performance than faster chip speed.
+A solid-state hard drive (SSD) is highly recommend.
+Avoid the Intel i3 processors as they tend to be underpowered.
 It has been our experience that the very small, inexpensive Netbooks (~$300 -$400) are extremely slow, underpowered, and make for a frustrating user experience so we do not recommend these systems.

 Windows-based PCs are more common in the practice of law once you graduate.
 However, in the law school, either Macs or PCs are acceptable.
 Our exam taking software ExamSoft will run on either a PC or a Mac.